Leo Lion Foundation

 - Invitation-only partnerships with carefully selected NGOs and charities

-- Values alignment between the foundation's leadership and partner organizations
+- Values alignment between the foundation's leadership and partner organisations

 - Long-term strategic relationships rather than one-off grants